Cookies setting

 • Moving from an old website to a new domain without losing SEO impact (e.g., from “abc.tk” to “abc.com”).

-• Seamlessly merging 2 or more websites into one.
+• Seamlessly merging multiple websites into a single store.

 • Migrating a site to a new platform (e.g., from Magento 1 to Magento 2 or from Shopify to Magento).